-Anyone who ever makes a personal injury claim would like to know at the start of it how much compensation they are likely to get.
-It’s not a case of being greedy.
-In some workplace accident cases, it is evident from the outset that the injuries that an injured worker has sustained are so severe that they will be life-changing.
-Fears of financial insecurity can quickly creep in, and you want some reassurance as to how much money you might get and when.
+Anyone who ever makes a personal injury claim would like to know how much compensation they are likely to get at the start of it.
+In some workplace accident cases, it is evident from the outset that the injuries an injured worker has sustained are so severe that they will be life-changing.
+Fears of financial insecurity can quickly creep in, and you want reassurance about how much money you might get and when.

-With other less severe but still painful accident at work injuries, it is still natural that you want some idea of how much you will be receiving by way of compensation at the end of the claim.
+With other less severe but still painful accidents at work injuries, it is still natural that you want some idea of how much you will receive by way of compensation at the end of the claim.

-1. General Damages – Pain suffering and loss of amenity (PSLA): this is compensation for the injury you suffered and the effect it has had on your life.
+1. General Damages – Pain suffering and loss of amenity (PSLA): compensation for the injury you suffered and its effect on your life.

 2. Special damages – financial losses that can be mathematically calculated, such as loss of earnings.